Which Color Model Can Make Your Design Stand Out? RGB or CMYK?

 - Posters

-Paragon File Formats for CMYK
+Ideal File Formats for CMYK

-CMYK is the one to retain the color accuracy and print quality and there are certain file formats included.
+CMYK is the one to retain the color accuracy and print quality, and there are certain file formats included.
 The best file formats for CMYK are here:

-PSD: Adobe Photoshop format to maintain layers and editing capabilities.
+Adobe Photoshop format to maintain layers and editing capabilities.

-EPS: Preserving the quality of scaling, this file format is ideal for vector graphics.
+Preserving the quality of scaling, this file format is ideal for vector graphics.

-Core Differences Between RGB and CMYK
+Key Differences Between RGB and CMYK

-RGB and CMYK, are both colors and part of designing and printing.
+RGB and CMYK are both colors and part of designing and printing.
 There are distinctions between them.
 Let’s discuss how they differ from each other.

-Color Model:
+Color Model

 - RGB: Additive (Red, Green, Blue)